City of London, City of London

 The destruction wreaked in the Second World War resulted in the clearance of the most of the surviving dwellings and workshops, although the subsequent construction of the Barbican brought the return of a residential and cultural aspect.

 From the late 1980s the regeneration of Docklands posed the most serious threat to the City’s vitality since the Romans left.
 The Corporation of London reacted by relaxing some of its strict planning controls, improving streetscapes and embarking on a worldwide promotional drive.
-Despite the loss of some major corporations, construction of new floorspace recovered – most visibly in the form of 30 St Mary Axe, better known as the Gherkin – and the City’s daytime population remains massive; more than a quarter of a million people commute here every day.
+Despite the loss of some major corporations, construction of new floorspace recovered – most visibly in the form of 30 St Mary Axe, better known as the Gherkin – and the City’s daytime population remains massive (at least in normal times); more than a quarter of a million people commuted here every day in 2019.

 Boundary changes in 1994 increased the City’s area to 779 acres and added more than 30 per cent to its population – mainly from the Golden Lane and Mansell Street housing estates.

 The City experienced a surge in the creation of residential units in the late 1990s, rising from almost none in 1994 to nearly 500 in 1999, split almost equally between new buildings and office-to-flat conversions.
 In the early years of the 21st century the craze faded, especially for conversions.
-However, the construction of office towers has continued apace, interrupted only briefly by the financial crisis of 2007–8.
+However, the construction of office towers continued apace, interrupted only briefly by the financial crisis of 2007–8.
 The towers are mostly concentrated along and around Bishopsgate.
-Farther south, the 38-storey ‘Walkie-Talkie’ (20 Fenchurch Street) has a publicly accessible viewing area, shown in the photo on the right.*
+The tallest of these is the recently completed 22 Bishopsgate.
+Farther south (on the far right in the photo above), the 38-storey ‘Walkie-Talkie’ (20 Fenchurch Street) has a publicly accessible viewing area, the Sky Garden.

-In November 2016 the City of London Corporation’s planning and transport committee granted approval for yet another tower, a 73-storey skyscraper formally called 1 Undershaft and nicknamed the Trellis, which will be second tallest building in western Europe after the Shard.
+The City of London Corporation’s planning and transport committee has granted approval for yet another tower, a 73-storey skyscraper formally called 1 Undershaft and nicknamed the Trellis, which will be second tallest building in western Europe after the Shard – if it gets built.
 Like the Walkie Talkie, it will include a free public viewing gallery.

 The City’s demographic profile is radically different from that of any other local authority in London.
 Sixty per cent of residents are qualified to degree level or higher and a similar proportion of households have only one occupant.
 The proportion of residents aged under 19 is less than half the national average.